Taymn/VSchool/level5/Project-exercise/bounty-hunter/document.md

 - `PUT` (update) an existing bounty.

 You'll need to pass the `uuid` you added when `POST`ing new bounties as a URL Parameter to the endpoint in order to have a reference to the object you want to update or delete.

+# Objective for PART 3 - Client Setup

+For this part you will have to [set up a full stack React application](https://coursework.vschool.io/setting-up-a-full-stack-react-application/).
+Since you do not have a database yet, ignore the `/models` folder contained in the example.
+You instead will have something like `bountyData.js` which contains your data.

+You will now build a client-side React interface for the server you created!

+Your app should be a CRUD application - it should be able to:

+- Create (POST) new bounties,
+- Read (GET) existing bounties and show them to the user of your site,
+- Update (PUT) existing bounties (e.g. if you wanted to up the price for a bounty), and
+- Destroy (DELETE) bounties from the list of all bounties.

+You will need to use everything you've learned about state management, HTTP, and forms!

+The design is up to you, so have fun with it!